peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

         PeterO.Numbers.EInteger a,
         PeterO.Numbers.EInteger b);

-Finds the exclusive "or" of two arbitrary-precision integer objects.Each arbitrary-precision integer is treated as a two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)) for the purposes of this operator.
+Finds the exclusive "or" of two arbitrary-precision integer objects.Each arbitrary-precision integer is treated as a two's-complement form (see[&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md) ) for the purposes of this operator.

 <b>Parameters:</b>